falken/WebsiteSkeleton/README.md

 # WebsiteSkeleton
-Skeleton for creating a simple website
+Skeleton for creating a simple website for beginners.